-- Spires, H., Hervey, L., & Watson, T. (in press).
+- Spires, H., Hervey, L., & Watson, T. (2014).
 Scaffolding the TPACK framework with literacy teachers: New literacies, new minds.
 In S. Kajder’s and C.A.
 Young (Eds.).
 Research on English language arts and technology.
 Greenwich, CN: Information Age Press.

-- Spires, H. & Hervey, L. (2011).
+- Spires, H. & Hervey, L. (2012).
 Does interaction with a web-based learning environment lead to higher levels of writing self-efficacy for sixth graders?
-Chronicle of Middle Level Research 11(2), 7-15.
+Chronicle of Middle-Level Research.

 - Spires, H., & Hervey, L. (2011).
 New technologies, new pedagogies: Finding the “grail” in higher education.
 Journal of Leadership Studies, 4(4), 54-56.
 DOI:1.1002/jls.20194

 - Hervey, L., Spires, H.A., & Zhang, J. (2009).
 The awakening of adolescent education in the People’s Republic of China.
-In S. Mertens, K. Roney, & V. Anfara (Eds.), An international look at educating young adolescents, (vol. 7, pp. 287-311).
-The Handbook of Research in Middle Level Education Series.
-Information Age Publishing: Greenwich, CT.
+In S. Mertens, K. Roney, & V. Anfara (Eds.), An international look at educating young adolescents, (vol. 7).
+The Handbook of Research in Middle-Level Education Series.

 Bachelor of Science Education Central Michigan University 1998

 Master of Arts in Education Teacher of the Emotionally Impaired Concentration | K-12 Reading Minor NC State University 2007

 Ph.D. in Curriculum and Instruction Emphasis | Teacher Education and Technology NC State University 2011